 This was horrible.

 Now: he could claim to be a new man, and mean it!
 He died twice, he had the blood of at least two other people in his veins.
 This came with new responsibilities, however.
-Now, he felt the burden of, not only being the best he can be for him, but also the best for everyone involved in his life.
+Now, he felt the burden, of not only being the best he can be for him, but of also the best for everyone involved in his life.
 He was given a second and third chance.

 Back to his corner of the world, surrounded by a thin curtain.
 He laughed at its existence.
 It was supposed to somehow guard against infectious diseases and viruses.
 The Hero could make shapes of people out through the pale yellow veil it cast in the room.
 The curtains did nothing to inhibit light from outside gracing the corners of his bed.

 It was around this time that he was fit with a (temporary) wheelchair.
 Hospital grade, it gave him some sort of mobility.
 He still could not move his arms, legs, or neck.
 He still could not speak.
 The Hero still did not know what was actually going on, even though he had heard the stories, and every time he has to remember they are about him.

 When the Hero was growing up, there was a building up a hill that he was always curious about.
 It was large, much like a mansion you would see in old pictures or period films.
 He never knew what it was, but he assumed it was some sort of government building or office.

 Luckily, and unbeknownst to him, it was the destination